-While growing up I admired plucky little Rhodesia from afar.
+When I was growing up I admired plucky little Rhodesia from afar.
 It is now called Zimbabwe.
-Like the Weimar Republic or perhaps Camelot, it lives now only in memory and myth.
+Like the Weimar Republic or perhaps Camelot, it lives only in memory and myth.

 Rhodesia was a break away colony from the United Kingdom in the 1960s.
 It became a pariah state like Chile under Allende or Israel under anybody.

-White supremacists.
+It had white supremacists.
 Racial injustice.
-Continuation of colonial rule.
+Continuation of colonial rule!
 Blah, blah, blah.

-Rhodesia’s origins can be traced back as far as the 1650s with the establishment of Cape Town by the Dutch.
+Rhodesia’s origins go back as far as the 1650s with the establishment of Cape Town by the Dutch.
 And then the subsequent settling of southeast Africa by these people and other Europeans.

 It was widely known that both men would fight each other to head Rhodesia once whites were thrown out of power.

-The racial injustice stuff was nonsense and fraud.
+That racial injustice stuff was all nonsense and fraud.

 It was all about bringing into power another oppressive and brutal strongman who would destroy the economy through corruption and set back the quality of life for all those remaining.

 The world agreed that this was fine as long as blacks were in charge.